MindAttic.Vault

 Standard configuration schema #

-Every cloud-native source — appsettings.json, User Secrets, env vars, App Service Application Settings, Azure Key Vault — surfaces the same shape under MindAttic:Vault:
+Every source — appsettings.json, the local APPDATA store, env vars, App Service Application Settings, Azure Key Vault — surfaces the same shape under MindAttic:Vault:

 How that schema appears in each source: